lebogan/netblog/README.md

 # netblog

 Netblog is a browser-enabled network maintenance log book.
 It is actually a re-write of my command-line utility, netlog.
+As such, it can be used as a front-end for an existing netlog database.

 **This app is currently in development, not ready for use yet!**